alyonavyshnevska/intelligent_data_analysis/Lab11_Bayesian_Learning/Bayesian_Learning.md

 ```

 To use multivariate normal distributions, a different distribution has to be imported from scipy.stats.
 We visualize the posterior distribution of the weights.

+The most likely model is in the middle
+(not the model that most liely generates the data)

 ```python
 from scipy.stats import multivariate_normal